EOSIO/eos/TUTORIAL.md

 ## Load the Bios Contract

-Now that we have a wallet with the key for the `eosio` loaded we can set a default system contract.
+Now that we have a wallet with the key for the `eosio` loaded, we can set a default system contract.
 For the purposes of development, the default `eosio.bios` contract can be used.
-This contract enables you have direct control over the resoruce allocation of other accounts and access other privileged api calls.
-In a public blockchain, this contract would manage the staking and unstaking of tokens to reserve bandwidth for cpu and network activity and memory for contracts.
+This contract enables you to have direct control over the resource allocation of other accounts and to access other privileged API calls.
+In a public blockchain, this contract will manage the staking and unstaking of tokens to reserve bandwidth for CPU and network activity, and memory for contracts.

-The eosio.bios contract can be found in the contracts folder of yoru eosio source code.
-This command assumes it is being executed from the root of the eosio source, but you could execute it from anywhere by specifying the full path to ${EOSIO_SOURCE}/contracts/eosio.bios.
+The `eosio.bios` contract can be found in the `contracts` folder of your eosio source code.
+The command sequence below assumes it is being executed from the root of the eosio source, but you can execute it from anywhere by specifying the full path to `${EOSIO_SOURCE}/contracts/eosio.bios`.

 ```
 $ cleos set contract eosio contracts/eosio.bios -p eosio